Boosted Poker

 Create a Room

-The browser MMOs (Forge of Empires, Travian, etc.) are designed to keep individual players grinding for months.
-They're not friend-group games.
-Skip.
+Forge of Empires, Travian, OGame, etc. These are designed to keep individuals grinding for months.
+They're not friend-group games — your friends will quit by week two.

 Frequently Asked Questions